Today’s world is changing dramatically.

-As Rikkyo University seeks to advance its educational principles even further, the Global Liberal Arts Program (GLAP) was inaugurated in April 2017 to educate future global leaders who think and act spontaneously as well as live in harmony with the educasional people of the world.
-The liberal arts spirit of free academic inquiries nurtures the students’ capabilities to conceptualize new ideas and to transform society in order to tackle a wide variety of challenges.
+As Rikkyo University seeks to advance its educational principles further, the Global Liberal Arts Program (GLAP) was introduced in April 2017 to educate future global leaders who can think and act spontaneously, as well as live in harmony with the people of the world.
+The liberal arts spirit of free academic inquiry nurtures students’ capabilities to conceptualize new ideas, and to transform society in order to tackle a wide variety of challenges.
 It also nurtures students’ empathy to live together with the people holding diverse values and worldviews.
 What GLAP offers is precisely the kind of education that is needed in the turbulent contemporary society and into the future.
-Join us in the Global Liberal Arts Program to learn together and succeed on the world stage.

 Nurturing Future Global Leaders

-All GLAP students study abroad at one of the partner institutions for one year from the fall semester of second year to the spring semester ofthird year.
-Each of GLAP’s partner institution is carefully selected for the program and known for its strong focus on liberal arts education.Academic Advisors will work with each student to determine at which partner school to study abroad and what kind of courses to register at host institution, considering each student’s academic progress.
-Through the encounters with diverse cultures and customs as well as learning together with others in a different environment aside from Japan, students discover their new potentials, improve their abilities to communicate in English, and build broad networks of personal connections beyond national borders.
+All GLAP students are required to study abroad, for one academic year, at a partner institution, beginning from the fall semester of their second year to the spring semester of their third year.
+GLAP’s partner institutions are carefully selected for this program because of their strong focus on liberal arts education.
+Under the support and guidance of their Academic Advisors, who monitor the students’ academic progress, student decide on where to study and which courses to take at their host institution.
+Through encounters with diverse cultures and customs, as well as learning experiences in a foreign environment out of Japan, students discover their potential, enhance their ability to communicate in English, and build a wide range of networks with people from all over the world.

-Upon returning from study abroad, the GLAP students continue to broaden their perspectives by taking courses from multiple academic disciplines.
-In addition, after the students complete their general education and study abroad phases, they select one area of specialization that they are interested in studying, chosen from “Humanities”, “Citizenship” and “Business.”
-In each specialization, the students conduct more specialized studies and deepen their understanding.
-In the fourth year, as the capstone project of the four-year undergraduate program, students must take “ Final Year Seminar” and write the Graduation Paper.
+When students return from their study abroad experience, GLAP students continue to broaden their perspective by taking courses from multiple academic disciplines.
+In addition, after students complete the general education phase and study abroad experience, they select one area of specialization: “Humanities,” “Citizenship,” or “Business.”
+In each area, students engage in specialized studies to deepen their understanding.
+In the final year, as the capstone project of the four-year undergraduate program, students are required to be take “ Final Year Seminar” class and complete the Graduation Thesis.

 Director, Center for the Global Liberal Arts Program